 Simulation models in super-computers encapsulate our knowledge of the atmosphere and the ocean.
 By combining them with observations from satellites, ships, balloons and ground stations one can predict both weather and climate.
 In this way it is now possible to make reliable forecasts of hurricanes up to a week in advance.
 This saves many lives.
 One can also make seasonal forecasts for the coming 3-9 months in many tropical regions, which is very valuable for agriculture and water management.
 But we still need to increase our knowledge of the atmosphere and ocean in order to improve the forecast models, and to predict how the climate will change in the future.

 By studying meteorology, oceanography and climate you will learn how the most essential parts of the climate system work.
-In the Bachelor’s program in Meteorology you will first study mathematics and physics for two years and then take courses about the atmosphere and climate in the third year.
-In the Master’s program in Atmospheric Sciences, Oceanography and Climate you will study the various parts of the climate system in depth.
-You will also learn to program and work with computer models for weather forecasts and climate studies.
+In the bachelor’s programme in Meteorology, you will first study mathematics and physics for two years and then take courses about the atmosphere and climate in the third year.
+In the master’s programme in Atmospheric Sciences, Oceanography and Climate you will study the various parts of the climate system in depth.
+You will also learn to programme and work with computer models for weather forecasts and climate studies.